-12.12 A firm that applied a segmentation approach properly could satisfy both Principle 1 and Principle 4.
-The choice of the basis of segmentation and the calibration of the estimated long-run default rate for the segments would both be of critical importance.

-12.13 The PRA expects segmentation to be done on the basis of the main drivers of both willingness and ability to pay.
-In the context of residential mortgages, an example of the former is the amount of equity in the property and an example of the latter is the ratio of debt to income of the borrower.
-The PRA expects firms to:

-- incorporate an appropriate number of drivers of risk within the segmentation to maximise the accuracy of the system; - provide detailed explanations supporting their choices of drivers, including an explanation of the drivers they have considered but chosen not to use; and - ensure that the drivers reflect their risk processes and lending policy, and are not be chosen using only statistical criteria (ie a judgemental assessment of the drivers chosen is applied).
+- 12.17 A firm that applied a segmentation approach properly could satisfy both Principle 1 and Principle 4.
+The choice of the basis of segmentation and the calibration of the estimated long-run default rate for the segments would both be of critical importance. - 12.18 The PRA expects segmentation to be done on the basis of the main drivers of both willingness and ability to pay.
+The PRA expects firms to: - (a) incorporate an appropriate number of drivers of risk within the segmentation to maximise the accuracy of the system; - (b) provide detailed explanations supporting their choices of drivers, including an explanation of the drivers they have considered but chosen not to use; and - (c) ensure that the drivers reflect their risk processes and lending policy, and are not chosen using only statistical criteria (ie a judgemental assessment of the drivers chosen is applied).